 Student work during the field practicum may be assessed on the basis of feedback from local practitioners, completion of specific tasks, and project outputs including the final report.
 Students will be required to provide host institutions and collaborators with reports detailing the results of the study and important implications of the findings.
-A first report should be provided to indicate preliminary results while in country.
+A first report should be provided to indicate preliminary results while in country - this also applies to students who conduct their field practicum in the U.S.